 - Third or subsequent offense is a felony.
 The penalty is a fine of at least $10,000 or jail up to 10 years.
 The length of time to have the device will be extended by 3 years.

-Allowing a IID Restricted Driver Operate a Vehicle without IID – Letting a person with an Ignition Interlock Device Restricted License rent, lease, or drive a vehicle that doesn’t have a properly operating, certified ignition interlock device is a misdemeanor.
+- Allowing a IID Restricted Driver Operate a Vehicle without IID – Letting a person with an Ignition Interlock Device Restricted License rent, lease, or drive a vehicle that doesn’t have a properly operating, certified ignition interlock device is a misdemeanor.
 The penalty is a fine up to $500, jail up to 30 days, or both.
+There may be an exception for the vehicle owner if that person leased the vehicle to the driver prior to the arrest date.

 Blowing Into an IID for a Restricted Driver – Starting an ignition interlock device for someone with an Ignition Interlock Device Restricted License is a misdemeanor.
 The penalty is a fine up to $500, jail up to 30 days, or both.